-Can it be that these business words are used as an unconscious defense, to create an illusion of being an expert or to simply help us fit in with the rest?
+Can it be that these business words are used as an unconscious defence, to create the illusion of being an expert or simply to help us fit in with the crowd?

-Whatever the reason, leaders need to consider how these words are being used, and if they convey the true meaning in the message they wish to get out to their audience.
+Whatever the reason, leaders need to be conscious of the words they use and make sure these words convey the true meaning of the message they want their audience to hear.

-What we often get instead is meaningless vision & values statements, no different from any other organisation.
+But, what we often get instead are meaningless statements, no different from any other leader in any other organisation.

 To achieve sustainable growth, we have established a vision with clear goals.